mailgun/lemma/tools/lemmacmd/README.md

     decrypt     decrypt a file on disk

 The flags are:
-    inputpath   path to file to be read in outputpath  path to file to be written out keypath     path to base64-encoded 32-byte key on disk, if no path is given, a passphrase is used itercount   if a passphrase is used, iteration count for PBKDF#2", the default is 524288
+    in          path to file to be read in out         path to file to be written out keypath     path to base64-encoded 32-byte key on disk, if no path is given, a passphrase is used itercount   if a passphrase is used, iteration count for PBKDF#2, the default is 524288
 ```

 **Example**